TheD2Lab/Ontology_Visualization_Study/README.md

 775.2518,542.1353,0.53100,48860134931
 ```

-* "x" and "y" - Screen coordinates of the gaze
+* "x" and "y" - Screen coordinates of a fixationnthe gaze.
+Similarly to the AOIs, they follow the same coordinate system, starting from the top left corner of the screen
 * TIME(...) - Normalized time in seconds (the first value is set to zero)
-* TIMETICK(f=10000000) - A tick value computed using a base offset and the elapsed time it took the user to complete the study
+* TIMETICK(f=10000000) - A high precision time measurement that keeps track of elapsed time during the recording.
+F=10000000 means that the time is recorded in units of 10 million ticks per second.
+This allows for a more precise timekeeping.
+To calculate this, we use the following formula:

+Timetick = Base + (Time x 10,000,000).
+The Base is 48860001560.
+So we have...

+48860001560 + (0.26120 x 10,000,000) = 48860065596

 In the example above, 773.8807,537.9750,0.26120,48860065596 means:

 X (773.8807) and Y (537.9750) are the coordinates on the screen for a specific gaze point.
-0.26120 refers to how many seconds has passed since the start of the eye tracking (0.00000) and 48860065596 is a UNIX timestamp
+0.26120 refers to how many seconds has passed since the start of the eye tracking (0.00000) and 48860065596 is the timetick.

 This raw file is used as input for the gaze conversion process

 ## 6. Gaze Conversion